Cost of LivingUpdated March 2026

 LowNational avg: $2,000High

 What makes Coeur d'Alene's market for rent prices distinct?
-Start with the labor market: a balanced labor pool where you'll find competitive quotes if you shop around.
+Start with the labor market: a balanced labor pool where you'll find competitive pricing if you compare options.
 Add in a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and you begin to see why prices land where they do.
 The dry climate is gentle on homes, but water scarcity adds hidden costs to landscaping, pool maintenance, and utility bills.

 What Matters Most